 The authentication token MUST be sent as the value of the [OAuth.Assertions] client_assertion parameter.

 The value of the [OAuth.Assertions] client_assertion_type parameter MUST be "urn:ietf:params:oauth:client-assertion-type:jwt-bearer", per [OAuth.JWT].

+none

+The client does not authenticate at the Token Endpoint, either because it is an implicit client that does not use the token endpoint or a public client with no client_secret or equivalent authentication mechanism.

 9. Signatures and Encryption